spxbhuhb/zakadabar-stack/core/doc/guides/browser/structure/Css.md

 ### Replace CSS Style Sheets

 <div data-zk-enrich="Note" data-zk-flavour="Danger" data-zk-title="Class Names">
-Style switch after ZkApplication.init is broken at the moment because it does not carry the original class names.
+Style switch after application.init is broken at the moment because it does not carry the original class names.
 Fix is already planned for this, but it is low priority.
 </div>